DHCSSza/escalator-sadilar/content/post/2021/07/2021-07-16-community-roundup/index.md

 ###  Methods Bites - A blog for Computational Social Science techniques
 *\[<a href="#top">Back to top</a>\]*

 > The Social Science Data Lab is an event series at the Mannheim Centre for European Social Research (MZES).
-It offers a platform for young scholars to present and discuss cutting-edge methods for the collection, management, analysis, and visualization of data in the social sciences.
+It offers a platform for young scholars to present and discuss cutting-edge methods for the collection, management, analysis and visualization of data in the social sciences.

 Methods Bites is the MZES Data and Methods Unit's effort to create a systematic and lasting infrastructure that provides accessible and applied illustrations of the materials covered at their events.
 Their expanding collection of blog posts makes these materials available to a broader audience and provides a forum for peer discussions and mutual learning.
 Follow the blog at https://www.mzes.uni-mannheim.de/socialsciencedatalab/.